zzfcharlie/PCNNPRS/README.md

 R: bigsnpr, dplyr, data.table, Matrix, doParallel, reticulate, and all of their dependencies.

-## An example to train PCNN model with example data:
+## An example of training PCNN model with example data:

-### STEP 1: Set up Python environment and install R packages.
+### STEP 1: Set up the Python environment and install R packages.
 We recommend you use conda to manage dependencies in different environments.
 If Conda hasn't been installed on your system yet, please visit https://www.anaconda.com/download for detailed installation information.
-Our analyses are currently conducted on CPU, and we are considering using GPU devices to train PyTorch model in the future.
+Our analyses are currently conducted on CPU, and we are considering using GPU devices to train the PyTorch model in the future.
 Refer to https://pytorch.org/get-started/locally/ for instructions on installing PyTorch, with steps varying based on your operating system.

 First, create and activate a conda environment and install the Python packages.
 ```
 # The example is performed under Windows 10.
 conda create -n yourenv python=3.9
 conda activate yourenv
-# we found that 'Pytorch' installed from conda source would have conflict with R packages 'reticulate'.
+# We found that 'Pytorch' installed from the conda source would have a conflict with R packages 'reticulate'.
 Thus, we use 'pip install' instead of 'conda install'.
 pip3 install torch torchvision torchaudio
 pip install scikit-learn pandas numpy
 ```